-As Chow and Zeigler (1994) stated, when a DEVS model is constructed by coupling components together, such model behavior may deviate from the expected one since multiple state transitions can happen at the same simulation time.
-Two kind of such transition collisions are distinguished:
+As Chow and Zeigler [7] stated, when a DEVS model is constructed by coupling components together, such model behavior may deviate from the expected one since multiple state transitions can happen at the same simulation time.
+Two kinds of such transition collisions are distinguished:

-• collisions, which occur when a scheduled internal event overlaps with one or more external events;

-• and simultaneous events, which occur when several external events occur at the same time.
+- (i) collisions, which occur when a scheduled internal event overlaps with one or more external events; - (ii) simultaneous events, which occur when several external events occur at the same time.

-The Classic DEVS and multicomponent DEVS solutions to transition collisions are not satisfactory since the behavior of a coupled model is established through the tie-breaker Select function.
+The classic DEVS and multicomponent DEVS solutions to transition collisions are not satisfactory since the behavior of a coupled model is established through the tie-breaker Select function.
 Concerning collisions as defined above, the priority of internal versus external events depends on the priority imposed by the Select function over imminent components (components with simultaneous scheduled internal events).
 Among those imminent components, the internal event is always preferred to the external ones for the first favored component.
-For the remaining components, external events might occur before the internal one since the output event of a first activated component always take over the internal event of another imminent component.
-Regarding simultaneous events, the order at which one arrive is also a result of the priority given by Select.
+For the remaining components, external events might occur before the internal one since the output event of a first activated component always takes over the internal event of another imminent component.
+Regarding simultaneous events, the order at which one arrives is also a result of the priority given by Select.
 For the same simulation time, the external transition is sequentially activated each time an external event arrives.
 Consequently, if a state depends on two external events, the modeler must consider a transitory state.
 DEVS imposed serialization solution to transition collisions we just described is a weakness because it can be extremely difficult for the modeler to choose the sequence of internal events corresponding to the overall expected behavior of the model, especially if there is a lot of mutually influencing components.
 Furthermore, it prevents taking advantage of event simultaneity by parallelizing their process.
-For those reasons, Chow and Zeigler (1994) introduced the Parallel DEVS (PDEVS) specification which facilitate handling both kind of transition collisions.
+For those reasons, Chow and Zeigler [7] introduced the parallel DEVS (PDEVS) specification which facilitates handling both kinds of transition collisions.

-2.2 Parallel DEVS

-In contrast to the classical DEVS formalism, the parallel form, namely PDEVS (Chow and Zeigler, 1994), allows the modeler to properly handle collisions and simultaneous events at the component level.
+2.2.
+Parallel DEVS.
+In contrast to the classical DEVS formalism, the parallel form, namely, PDEVS [7], allows the modeler to properly handle collisions and simultaneous events at the component level.
 PDEVS makes several changes to the structures of atomic models and coupled models, as well as the abstract simulators.
-A demonstration that PDEVS preserves the closure under coupling property is given in Chow and Zeigler (1994) by constructing the resultant of a coupled model as a well-defined PDEVS atomic model.
+A demonstration that PDEVS preserves the closure under coupling property is given in Chow and Zeigler [7] by constructing the resultant of a coupled model as a well-defined PDEVS atomic model.

-In order to provide a solution to transition collisions that might occur during a simulation (cf. section 2.1), PDEVS suggest the following structure for an atomic model:
+In order to provide a solution to transition collisions that might occur during a simulation (cf. Section 2.1), PDEVS suggests the following structure for an atomic model:

-$$PDEVS = (X, Y, S, \delta{int}, \delta{ext}, \delta{con}, \lambda, ta)$$ where X and Y are the input and output event sets, and S is the set of sequential states as defined in the multiDEVS specification.
-The pair (s, e) form a total state where e represent the time elapsed since the last transition and Q is the set of total states:
+$$PDEVS = (X, Y, S, \delta{int}, \delta{ext}, \delta{con}, \lambda, ta), \qquad (10)$$ where X and Y are the input and output event sets and S is the set of sequential states as defined in the multiDEVS specification.
+The pair (s, e) form a total state where e represents the time elapsed since the last transition and Q is the set of total states:

-$$Q = \{(s, e) \mid s \in S, e \in \mathbb{R}0^+, 0 \le e \le ta(s)\}.$$
+$$Q = \{(s, e) \mid s \in S, \ e \in \mathbb{R}0^+, \ 0 \le e \le \operatorname{ta}(s)\}.$$ (11)